 Lead Researcher: Shaista Malik, MD, PhD, MPH

-Purpose: To determine the effectiveness of Electroacupuncture in decreasing blood pressure in those who are newly diagnosed with hypertension as well as those already on medication.
-The study includes once or twice a week 30‐minute electroacupuncture (EA)therapy session over a period of 32 weeks.
-Participant will be assigned randomly to a sequence of two different EA treatments.
+Purpose: To determine the effectiveness of Electroacupuncture in decreasing blood pressure in those who are newly diagnosed with hypertension and not on medication as well as those already on medication.
+The study includes once or twice a week 30-minute electroacupuncture (EA)therapy sessions Participants on medication will be assigned randomly to a sequence of two different EA treatments and those NOT on medication will be assigned to one out 4 EA therapies.

 During needle stimulation, we have shown that sensory nerves located beneath acupoints send information to several regions in the brain that receive input from many other acupoints, as well as from visceral organs such as the stomach and gallbladder.
 For example, a balloon is distended in the stomach or an inflammatory chemical is applied to the gallbladder to simulate food ingestion or inflammation.
 During stimulation of these visceral organs, blood pressure is elevated.
 Nerves located under acupuncture points on the arm or leg that are stimulated by the acupuncture suppress the increased pressure, in part, because they cause the local release of endorphins and enkephalins, part of the brain’s opioid system.